Privacy policy

 We will also monitor any emails sent to us, including file attachments, for viruses or malicious software.
 Please be aware that you have a responsibility to ensure that any email you send is within the bounds of the law.

-Transfer of Data
+Transfer of data

 We may collect, transfer, store and process your information outside of your country of residence, including to the United States.
 Please note that other countries’ data protection and other laws may not be as comprehensive as those in your country.
 In accordance with applicable law, we implement measures such as standard data protection clauses to ensure that any transferred personal information remains protected and secure.

-Collection of Information from Children
+Collection of information from children

 We do not knowingly collect personal information online from children as defined by local law.
 If we learn that a child has provided us with personal information, we will delete it or otherwise comply with applicable law.